BamideleAdeola/E-Commerce-Sales-Analysis--TSQL/README.md

   - FirstName (NVARCHAR): First name of the customer.
   - LastName (NVARCHAR): Last name of the customer.
   - Email (NVARCHAR): Contact email for the customer.
-  - JoinDate DATE: join date
+  - JoinDate DATE: The date the customer registered

 **2. Products Table**
 - Description: Holds information about each product in the catalog._